ashlink11/ashlink11-original-web-app-template/wiki/local.md

 # Set up Local Files

-### Create the folder for my web app and move into it
+### Create the folder for the web app and move into it

-`mkdir dojo`
+`mkdir <name_of_project>`
-`cd dojo`
+`cd <name_of_project>`

 ### Using git and GitHub

-First, I created a new public repository (without readme) on my GitHub.
-Then, I ran these commands locally:
+[Create a new public repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository) (without readme) on GitHub.

+Then run these commands:

 ```
 git init
-git remote add origin git@github.com:hashbangash/dojo.git
+git remote add origin git@github.com:<github_username>/<repository_name>.git
 git remote -v // confirm I have the proper origins
 ```

 Now, create your first file with: `touch .gitignore`

-Add this into the file:
+Open the file in your code editor and add these lines into it:
 ```
 node_modules
 dist
 .cache
 ```
+The gitignore file is a hidden file (hence the `.` before it).
+You will want to add this file to GitHub when you do a `git add`.
+The files in your gitignore will NOT be added to your GitHub repo but will live locally only. `node_modules` are files that will be created when we add dependencies with `yarn`. `dist` and `.cache` are files that are added when we use the Parcel module bundler.

 Next, push this repo to GitHub with:
 ```